Close Menu

 WHAT IS ULCERATIVE COLITIS?

 Men and women both get ulcerative colitis equally.
 Also, it can effect people of any racial group.
-A recent study found significant differences in ulcerative colitis among different racial groups.
+However, a recent study found significant differences in ulcerative colitis among different racial groups.
 White people have a rate of irritable bowel syndrome (IBS) that is 7 times higher than Black people.
 Also, White people are 6 times higher than Hispanics and 21 times higher than Asian Americans, to have the disease.
 IBS includes Crohn’s disease and ulcerative colitis.

 However, in people who have ulcerative colitis, the inflammation lasts long after the immune system is done fighting the infection.
 The body continues to send white blood cells into the lining of the intestines, which causes ulcers.